 As an archaeologist, Victoria has worked with the Australian Museum and the Max Planck Institute for the Science of Human History as a researcher, photographer and illustrator.
 She has fieldwork experience in Australia, Northern Mongolia and Sri Lanka and has just embarked on her first solo fieldwork project in Moià, Catalonia at the Paleolithic site of Coves del Toll as an Olwen Tudor Jones Scholar.
 Her specialisation is in prehistoric archaeo-acoustics.

-She is the co-Artistic Director and co-Founder of experimental music art-sound collective Sonant Bodies with composer James Hazel.
+She is the Artistic Director of Fable Arts (London) and the co-Artistic Director and co-Founder of experimental music art-sound collective Sonant Bodies (Australia) with composer James Hazel.

 Please contact Victoria to request a full artist's and/or archaeologist's CV and portfolio.